tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 Upon receipt of a Certificate message containing the `cmw_attestation` extension, an endpoint MUST take the following steps to validate the attestation credentials:

 - Background Check Model:
-  - Verify Integrity and Authenticity: The attestation evidence must be cryptographically verified against a known trust anchor, typically provided by the hardware manufacturer.
+  - Verify Integrity and Authenticity: The Evidence must be cryptographically verified against a known trust anchor, typically provided by the hardware manufacturer.
-  - Ensure Certificate Binding and Freshness: The attestation evidence must be explicitly associated with the `certificate_request_context` in the authenticator request to ensure relevance, freshness, and protection against replay.
+  - Ensure Certificate Binding and Freshness: The Evidence must be explicitly associated with the `certificate_request_context` in the authenticator request to ensure relevance, freshness, and protection against replay.
-  - Evaluate Security Policy Compliance: The attestation evidence must be evaluated against the relying party's security policies to determine if the attesting device and the private key storage meet the required criteria.
+  - Evaluate Security Policy Compliance: The Evidence must be evaluated against the Relying Party's security policies to determine if the attesting device and the private key storage meet the required criteria.

 - Passport Model:
-  - Verify the Attestation Result: The relying party MUST check that the Attestation Result is correctly signed by the issuing authority and that it meets the relying party’s security requirements.
+  - Verify the Attestation Result: The Relying Party MUST check that the Attestation Result is correctly signed by the issuing authority and that it meets the Relying Party’s security requirements.

 By integrating `cmw_attestation` directly into the Certificate message during Exported Authenticator-based post-handshake authentication, this approach reduces latency and complexity while maintaining strong security guarantees.